jonathankamau/Fidget-Spinners/README.md

 # Fidget-Spinners

-    A static site build using [jekyll](https://jekyllrb.com/) for a revolutionary new toy that promises  hours of fun and stress relief.
+A static site build using [jekyll](https://jekyllrb.com/) A Fidget spinner is  a revolutionary new toy that promises  hours of fun and stress relief.

 ## Getting Started

 To get started, either [clone or download](https://github.com/Melvin1Atieno/Fidget-Spinners.git) on your local machine.

 ## DEMO